UI Design: Language selectors

 How to choose a language selector?

-Well-fitted and accessible language selector can improve user experience and generate more website traffic thanks to site localization.
-Whether your language selector is at the top of the page, in the footer, in the settings or even as an option before entering the page, pay attention to its visibility and accessibility.
+A well-designed and accessible language selector can significantly enhance the user experience and boost website traffic through localization.
+Whether you place the language selector at the top of the page, in the footer, in the settings, or even as an option before entering the page, it's crucial to ensure its visibility and accessibility.

-The main goal of the selector is to switch the website language, thus remember it must be visible for your users, but not exaggerated as it's a part of configuration, not your main content or action button.
+The primary goal of a language selector is to allow users to switch the website's language effortlessly.
+Therefore, it must be easily visible to your users.
+However, avoid making it overly prominent as it serves as a configuration element, not a main content or action button.